Modeling the thermodynamics of the FeTi hydrogenation under para-equilibrium: an ab-initio and experimental study: Introduction

-Development and improvement of MH systems for hydrogen storage greatly benefit from computational thermodynamics in the design and simulation stages, since it offers excellent flexibility and significant time savings when new materials are created and tested \textit{in-silico} first before moving to real-life synthesis and testing in the laboratory.
-In this context, the Calphad method has been recognized as an effective tool to predict thermodynamic properties of multicomponent materials solely based on descriptions of their lower-level unaries, binaries and ternaries that make up the higher-order system \cite{Kattner2016,Lukas2007}.
+In this context, the Calphad (Calculation of phase diagrams) method has been recognized as an effective tool to predict thermodynamic properties of multicomponent materials solely based on descriptions of their lower-level unaries, binaries and ternaries that make up the higher-order system \cite{Kattner2016,Lukas2007}.
+Therefore, the development and/or improvement of MHs systems for hydrogen storage may greatly benefit from computational thermodynamics at the design and simulation stages, since it offers excellent flexibility and significant time savings.
+In particular, the computational thermodynamic approach allows us to interrogate the thermodynamic properties of new materials with varying chemistry \textit{in-silico} before performing real-life synthesis and testing in the laboratory.

-The Calphad framework have been applied to a number of MHs.
-Joubert \cite{Joubert2012} comprehensively reviewed the application of the Calphad method to model metal-hydrogen systems and documented the main challenges he encountered.